Advocating for the Accused

 Accusations of assault are serious.
 They could lead to significant immediate and long-term consequences, such as jail time, fines, and a mark on your criminal record.
 The Law Office of Donnie Andreski, P.C. is here to provide support and guidance to defendants facing tough charges.
 Attorney Andreski will take a detailed look at your case to build a strategic defense for you in court.
 As a former police officer for 20 years, Attorney Andreski has a keen eye for detail that not all defense lawyers have.
 He will know what to look for to strengthen your defense and put up a tough fight in court.

-Schedule a free consultation with The Law Office of Donnie Andreski, P.C. to get started today.
+Have you been accused of assault?
+Schedule a free consultation with The Law Office of Donnie Andreski, P.C. online or call 979-356-3766 to get started with a skilled assault attorney in Bryan/College Station.

 According to Texas Penal Code § 22.01, a crime of assault occurs if you intentionally or knowingly:

-The offense becomes “aggravated assault” if it results in serious injury or involved the use of a weapon.
+The offense becomes “aggravated assault” if it results in serious injury or involves the use of a weapon.

 - Class A (up to 1 year in jail, up to $4,000 in fines) – you allegedly cause bodily injury to another or cause provocative or offensive physical contact against an elderly person, and no aggravating factors are present